aritse/boot-camp/week-09/18-PWA/01-Activities/06-Stu_Gallery-Optimize/README.md

 * Open your Chrome Dev tools and run a Lighthouse audit on the application.
 Take note of the `performance` score listed at the top of the audit report.

-* Now, using the compression npm package, enable gzip compression in the application.

-* Restart your server and run a new audit.

-* Next, using [ImageOptim Online](https://imageoptim.com/online), compress all of the images found within the `public/assets/images`

-* Once you have compressed all of the images, replace the newly compressed images with the original uncompressed found in the applications images directory.

-* Restart your server and run a new audit.

-* Now that we have compressed our images and enabled gzip compression, our last step is to minify our JavaScript.

-* Create a `dist` folder in the root of your project folder

-  * Inside of `dist` create a file called `index.js`

-  * Link this `index.js` to your application

 * Head to [Online Minification](http://refresh-sf.com/).